The following practices are in our schedule to offer time to ‘un-do’ to simply ‘be.’

 An astanga practice is challenging and demanding and whilst the practice offers softness and ease alongside strength and stability it takes time to cultivate and we all need to rest and change our practice from time to time.

-At The Yoga Hutch we offer monthly Yin (mid month) and Restorative classes (last Sunday of the month) to create a balance between a ‘yang’ active practice and a ‘yin’ softer practice to work deeply within the tissues of the body to improve mobility and create space.
+At The Yoga Hutch we offer weekly Yin classes on a Thursday evening and monthly Restorative classes on the last Sunday evening of the month to create a balance between a ‘yang’ active practice and a ‘yin’ softer practice to work deeply within the tissues of the body to improve mobility and create space.
 This is a constant exploration for us all as nothing is static as we move through our lives and the challenges it holds up to us.
 We quieten the mind and develop a self-reflective awareness.

 Restorative yoga is similar to yin yoga in that postures are held for several minutes, but the goal is to experience relaxation and restoration.
 This means that there is very little effort of any kind during a practice.
 The intensity that you might encounter in a yin pose is absent here.
 Instead, your goal is to access tranquility and peace through healing, nurturing postures.
 Restorative yoga uses many props, including bolsters, blankets, and eye pillows, to help you get into this state.